-In this post we’ll take a look at the backtest results of opening one SPX short put 7 DTE leveraged position each day the s1 signal suggests that it’s optimal to do so, from Jan 3 2007 through July 30 2021, and see if there are any discernible trends.
+In this post we’ll take a look at the backtest results of opening one SPX short put 7 DTE position each trading day from Jan 3 2007 through July 30 2021 and see if there are any discernible trends.

-The s1 signal is a boolean (TRUE / FALSE) daily indicator that attempts to identify the days in which short put and short vertical put positions on SPX, SPY, /ES, MES and XSP are most likely to be profitable at expiration and limits order entry to only those days.
+We will also explore the performance of the s1 signal.
+The s1 signal is a boolean (TRUE / FALSE) daily indicator that attempts to identify the days in which short put and short vertical put positions on the S&P 500 are most likely to be profitable at expiration. s1 is based on data from CBOE and S&P Global.

-Signals are fine and dandy but a signal-based strategy in isolation isn’t helpful.
-Let’s compare it against two standard benchmarks and see how it performs:
+All this talk about signals is fine and dandy but a signal-based strategy in isolation isn’t helpful.
+Let’s compare it against the following benchmark and see how it performs:

 - SPY buy/hold (total return) | 100% allocation, no leverage